dpkoenig/GNBT120/Labs/Week_1/Lab_1_2.md

 # Connecting to RStudio and turning in projects
+## Attribution
+This lab was originally developed by Julin Maloof and modified by Daniel Koenig

 ## Overview
 We will use git to turn in assignments.
 I will post a link for each assignment.
 The link will ask you to logon to GitHub and join the GNBT 120 classroom.